Follow us on social

 Bipartisan bill seeks to put arms sales lobbyists on ice for 3-years

 Reps.
-Davidson and Jacobs introduce the toughest 'cooling off' period yet for former State Dept and DoD officials
+Davidson and Jacobs will introduce the toughest 'cooling off' period yet for former State Dept and DoD officials

 Analysis | Military Industrial Complex